 Did you ever hear of the phrase where they say that poetry is a lost art and poetry is a dead form of art?
 Which, for most people, may not be the case.
 Nevertheless, it is undeniable that rapid evolution and abundance of resources have catalyzed the complexities of race with pace and pace to win the race.
 That, in turn, has impacted the venture of originality on an unprecedented scale.
 Eventually, the concept of plagiarism is triggered from here.
-Plagiarism can be in many forms, and yet it can be intentional or unintentional as well.
-Even though, in both cases, it isn’t glorified.
-Stating that in this article, we will learn what is plagiarism checker tool.
-To gather more definite knowledge about it, let’s learn how does a plagiarism checker work and about plagiarism detection software.
+PStating that in this article, we will learn about plagiarism checker tool and more info related to it.

 What is Plagiarism Checker?

 Plagiarism is a method that involves the practice of pioneering and facilitating the easy reproduction of original works in any format.
 It might be a blog or an article, a poem, or research material; it can be anything in audio, video, or written format that represents someone’s creative involvement.
 As far as plagiarism is concerned, adaptation or inspiration minimally to some extent may be considered okay, whereas mirroring someone’s essence without credit is not, no matter how intimidated you are by their work.

 Also Read: What is Page Break in Microsoft Word?

 We discussed earlier that plagiarism can be an intended act or naivety.
 Now that we got a layer of information about plagiarism before we move ahead with our topic of what is a plagiarism checker, let us focus on the types of plagiarism.